 You gave me a work ethic that in every area of my life has made all the difference.
 (I’m constantly grateful for this one.
-In fact, I share it with my philosophy classes at the college whenever the issue of grace comes up.
+In fact, I used to share it with my philosophy classes at the college whenever the issue of grace came up.
 So much of who I am is due to the nature and nurture you passed on.
 In other words, I have very little to do with my success.)

 You introduced me to Jonathan Haidt’s Happiness Hypothesis, which—speaking of philosophy classes—is something I constantly use as a teaching tool and as a tool in my personal life.